ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 ### Static Jump Validations

 For every jump operation preceded by a `PUSHn` instruction the value of the data pushed on to the stack by the `PUSHn` operation must point to a valid `JUMPDEST` operation.
-Clients may combine this check with invalid opcode validation.
+If this validation fails then the contract creation fails with out-of-gas.

 As of the Istanbul upgrade the jump operations are `JUMP` (`0x56`) and `JUMPI` (`0x57`).
 Future upgrades may add more jump operations.

+As a client optimization this check may be performed during invalid opcode validation, or it may be performed separately at contract deployment time.

 ## Rationale